Healthcare: Neurology

 The most common symptoms of PSP are recurrent falls (frequently backwards), reduced balance and mobility, reduced eye movements, speech and swallowing difficulties, and cognitive decline.

 Gait instability with falls is the most disabling symptom and is often one of the earliest manifestations of PSP.
 Gait instability and falls are caused by a combination of problems, including loss of postural (adjustment) reflexes, difficulty lifting one's feet ("freezing") particularly when turning, stiffness of neck and trunk muscles, slowness of movement, and inability to look down at the floor.
+Instead of turning “en bloc”, typically seen in patients with Parkinson’s disease, those with PSP often cross their feet and pivot which contributes to the loss of balance on turning.
 The average period from onset of symptoms to the first fall in PSP is 16.8 months, as compared to 108 months in Parkinson’s disease After an average of five to eight years, worsening balance usually makes walking (ambulation) very difficult, if not impossible.
 A common early feature of PSP is motor recklessness (moving without thinking or caution).
-Patients may demonstrate the “rocket sign” where he or she stands straight up and falls back forcefully into a chair when sitting and standing.
+Patients may demonstrate the “rocket sign” during which they try to rapidly rise out of a chair and immediately falling backwards.

 The most specific diagnostic feature is the supranuclear vertical gaze palsy (inability to look up and down).
 Difficulty moving one's eyes in the downward direction is particularly suggestive of the disorder.
 Many PSP patients become messy eaters because they are unable to look down at their plate.
 Patients usually do not complain of abnormal eye movements, although they may notice blurring of vision and problems reading.
 As the disease progresses, horizontal eye movements may also become affected.
+In addition to limitation of downward eye movements, some patients exhibit the “round the houses” sign on neuro-ophthalmologic examination.
 PSP patients may also develop involuntary, intermittent forceful eyelid closure (blepharospasm) or difficulty opening the eyelids at will (apraxia of eyelid opening).

 Obvious facial signs may be present with examples including decreased blink rate and a “startled” facial expression, which results from rigid facial muscles, but these signs may not be present in the early stages of the disease.

 PSP patients may develop slurred and monotonous speech and trouble swallowing.
+The speech pattern in PSP are usually effortful, slow, and distorted, identified as an unique speech pattern called “speech dyspraxia."
 Mealtimes may become increasingly time consuming and effortful because of issues related to PSP.
 In most cases, support with eating and drinking will become necessary.
 Impulsivity can lead to food cramming and rapid drinking.
 This, in conjunction with weakened throat muscles, increases the risk for aspiration of food, which may lead to pneumonia.
 A patient with PSP may lack any awareness of these swallowing difficulties.
 If swallowing issues are identified, such as coughing or choking on food or liquids, it is advisable to undergo evaluation with a speech-language pathologist, who can help advise on dietary modifications to aid in safe swallowing.

 Most patients retain relatively normal thinking and memory function until the more advanced stages of the disease.
-Cognitive problems are associated with memory, language, executive function (set of mental skills that help planning and getting things done), and flexibility of thought.
-PSP patients may have difficulty with word finding, learning new tasks, insight, multi-tasking, and impulsivity.
+Overall, PSP is primarily a frontal lobe disorder.
+Thus, many frontal lobar symptoms such as executive dysfunction, disinhibition or impulsivity, and apathy could occur.
 Signs of depression need to be monitored for, and support from counseling, psychology services, and mental health services may be appropriate.

 There are several variants of PSP that may present in a somewhat different manner from the “classic” PSP described above.